evoldoers/biomake/README.md

 Biomake
 =======

-This is a [make](https://www.gnu.org/software/make/)-like utility for managing builds (or analysis workflows) involving multiple dependent files.
+Biomake is a [make](https://www.gnu.org/software/make/)-compatible utility for managing builds (or analysis workflows) involving multiple dependent files.
-It supports most of the functionality of GNU Make, along with neat extensions like cluster-based job processing, multiple wildcards per target, MD5 checksums instead of timestamps, and declarative logic programming in Prolog.
+It supports most of the functionality (and syntax) of GNU Make, along with neat extensions like cluster-based job processing, multiple wildcards per target, MD5 checksums instead of timestamps, and declarative logic programming in Prolog.